openpmix/prrte/docs/index.rst

 the GitHub repository is ``prrte``.

-However, we have found that most users do not like typing the two consecutive `r`s in the name.
+However, we have found that most users do not like typing the two consecutive ``r`` letters in the name.
 Hence, all of the internal API symbols, environment variables, MCA frameworks, and CLI executables all use the abbreviated ``prte`` (one ``r``, not two) for convenience.